 Try resetting your device's settings in the Settings application if you do so regularly.
 You should contact Apple customer support in more complex situations to check if they have a fix for your problems.
 If your iPhone 13 fails to start or turn on properly, Apple recommends charging it into a charger for up to an hour.

-If forcing a restart doesn't work, you can try another thing.
+There is another thing you can try when forcing a restart doesn't work.
 Your iPhone will then enter recovery mode and be reset using iTunes.
 Since the data on your iPhone will be erased following a reset, this is your last option.
 The won't restart iPhone can be reset to factory settings by following the instructions below.

 The frequently asked questions (FAQs) listed below may provide answers to your queries regarding how to force restart iPhone 13:

-1. How do I force shutdown my iPhone 13?
+1. How do I force the shutdown of my iPhone 13?

 Press the side button and one of the volume buttons when the power-off slider appears.
 Then, wait 30 seconds after moving the slider for your smartphone to switch off.

 2. How do I turn my iPhone 13 on silent without the power button?